Analyzing Human-Human Interactions: A Survey: Recognition from handcrafted features

-When a larger region in a frame is considered, we can address the recognition of a person's action from specific parts of the human body.
-Patches in an image can be described as HOG, HOF or MBH.
-HOGs describe the edge orientations within a grid of cells and encode spatial information such as a specific pose.
-HOFs are similar, but consider movement vectors from optical flow.
-Consequently, they encode motion direction within a spatial grid.
-Finally, MBH describes motion boundaries in a related way.

 When applied to a single frame, a HOG descriptor can represent a characteristic pose.
 For example, a high-five interaction can be described as two people facing each other with outstretched hands that meet above their heads.
-This notion was adopted by \citet{bourdev2010detecting} to detect people engaged in specific actions, and was applied to human-human interactions by \citep{raptis2013poselet}. \citet{sefidgar2015discriminative} use the same reasoning to create a model based on discriminative key frames and consider their relative distance and timing within the interaction. \citet{sener2015two} formulate interaction detection as a multiple-instance learning problem to select relevant frames, because not all frames in an interaction are considered informative.
+This notion was adopted by \citet{bourdev2010detecting} to detect people engaged in specific actions, and was applied to human-human interactions by \citet{raptis2013poselet}. \citet{sefidgar2015discriminative} have formulated an implementation with discriminative key frames and their relative distance and timing within the interaction.
+Alternatively, \citet{sener2015two} formulate interaction detection as a multiple-instance learning problem to focus on relevant frames, because not all frames in an interaction are considered informative.

-The motion around a characteristic pose can provide complementary information. \citet{van2014dyadic} combine HOG and HOF descriptors to encode the characteristic frame of a two-person interaction.
-Commonly, HOG and HOF descriptors extracted at specific locations are then classified with, either support vector machines (SVMs) or by using a BoW \citep{laptev2008learning,wu2013human}. \citet{yu2015fast} concatenate HOG and HOF and applied a Fisher Vector representation to make the detection linearly separable, thus allowing the model to concurrently utilize spatial and temporal features.
-While optical flow can be seen as the representation of the motion between two subsequent frames, tracklets describe the path of local key-points over longer time intervals. \citet{mousavi2015analyzing} introduce Histogram of Oriented Tracklets (HOT) that summarize tracks of local key-points.
+The motion around a characteristic pose can provide complementary information. \citet{van2014dyadic} combine HOG and HOF descriptors to encode the characteristic frame of a two-person interaction. \citet{yu2015fast} concatenate HOG and HOF descriptors and applied FV to make the detection linearly separable, thus allowing the model to concurrently utilize spatial and temporal features.

-Patches are sometimes combined with local descriptors to take advantage of potentially conjoint salient pose or motion information \citep{ji2016multiple}. \citet{yin2012small} employ 3D-SIFT to describe local motion events, but used a HOF to model the global motion in an image.
-Similarly, \citet{lathuiliere2017recognition} combined HOG descriptors and trajectory information from linked local features.
-Single-person and two-person interaction attributes such as ``two persons are standing side-by-side'' were calculated from these features.